Mark-MDO47/ArduinoClass/README.md

 # ArduinoClass
-For a Maker-Space Arduino class 2023<br>
+For an Arduino class 2023; FabLab will be first<br>
 Author: Mark Olson

 Below is the lesson plan for the class.